Michael O. Speaks on Co-producing Song with Grammy President

 He disclosed that the Academy was working with “leaders of the Afrobeats community” to promote inclusivity at the Grammys, thereby working with acts from Africa to further push the sounds of West Africa to the forefront.

-‘JAPA’, which means “to flee” in Yoruba slang, is a song about the many people being forced to seek a better life.
+Michael O. unleashes his newest single “JAPA,” which means “to flee” in Yoruba slang, about the many people being forced to seek a better life.
 The track serves as a unifying anthem, encouraging people of all backgrounds to return and tap into their ancestral lineage.